Referencing - what? why? how?

 - Contact any Liaison Librarian by phone or e-mail

-- Brief help using Instant Messaging when available
+- Brief help using our Chat Service when available

 We're here for you!